cuelang/cuelang.org/content/en/docs/concepts/logic.md

 ```
 without resorting to any fancy algebraic constraint satisfaction solvers,
 just plain ol' logic.
-Most cycles that do not result in inifite structures can be handled by CUE.
+Most cycles that do not result in infinite structures can be handled by CUE.
 In fact, it could handle most infinite structures in bounded time
 as well, but it puts limits on such cycles for
 practical reasons.[$^3$](#footnotes)